phad01/merging-dataframes-with-python/README.md

-# merging-dataframes-with-python
+# Merging-dataframes-with-python
-this repository contains how to merge dataframes using python pandas
+This repository contains how to merge dataframes using python pandas

 ## Datasets
 This project utilise five different datasets in 'csv' format from **telstra** - a mobile telecommunication company.